Dr Daniel Knorr

 Member, American Historical Association; Member, Association for Asian Studies; Member, Global Urban History Project

-I am glad to hear from prospective postgraduate students interested in researching the history of early modern or modern China or aspects of world history related to my research interests.
+I am glad to hear from undergraduate and prospective MPhil students interested in researching the history of early modern or modern China or aspects of world history related to my research interests.